open-telemetry/opentelemetry-demo/Requirements/architecture-requirements.md

 Provide OpenTelemetry maintainers and WGs a platform to demonstrate new features/concepts ‘in the wild’

-Following is a general description of the logical components of the demo application.
+The following is a general description of the logical components of the demo application.
+The future architecture is visualized [here](../docs/v1Graph.md).

 ## Main Application